The Counterfeit

 "Jesus Christ, yesterday, and to day; and the same for ever." - Hebrews 13:8

 The counterfeit survives by training souls to distrust duration.
 It wants the faithful to believe that what the Church taught for centuries may be reinterpreted, softened, suspended, or practically replaced when history becomes difficult.
-It tells them that permanence is rigidity, that continuity is nostalgia, and that novelty is the sign of life.
-Against this lie stands one of the simplest Catholic tests: truth remains itself over time.
+It says permanence is rigidity, continuity is nostalgia, and novelty is life.
+Against that lie stands one of the simplest Catholic tests: truth remains itself over time.

 This is why doctrinal continuity matters so much.
 The true Church receives, preserves, hands on, and guards what came from Christ.
 She may clarify, defend, condemn, and apply.
 She does not mutate the deposit into its opposite.
 Where contradiction appears over time, where dogma becomes its own denial, where worship is recast into rupture, and where authority speaks against prior authority, the faithful are not looking at legitimate development.
 They are looking at counterfeit religion.

-St. Paul gives the same rule when he commands Timothy to guard the deposit.2 St. Jude urges the faithful to contend for "the faith once delivered to the saints."3 The very language of Scripture is anti-counterfeit.
-Truth is delivered, guarded, handed down, preserved.
+The same rule appears elsewhere.
+St. Paul commands Timothy to guard the deposit and to hold the form of sound words.[4]
+St. Jude urges the faithful to contend for the faith once delivered to the saints.[5]
+Scripture is anti-counterfeit in its very grammar.
+Truth is delivered, guarded, handed on, preserved.
 The apostolic mind does not expect later ages to reverse what was once entrusted.

 A counterfeit church can imitate Catholic appearance for a season.
 It can borrow vestments, language, titles, and architecture.
 It can preserve fragments of orthodoxy and even denounce selected abuses.
 But over time the deeper principle reveals itself.
 If the principle is not apostolic continuity, the structure begins to betray its nature.